Damiloju123/Damiloju/README.md

 - :thinking:   I’m looking for a Graduate/Entry-level DevOps role.

-- :speech_ballon:   Ask me about DevOps and Cloud Computing
+- :speech_balloon:   Ask me about DevOps and Cloud Computing

 - :mailbox:   I can be reached at: jdamiloju@gmail.com